mstksg/inCode/copy/entries/story-of-shapes.md

   putStrLn ("Hello, " ++ n ++ "!")
 ```

-Remember that for "IO", the shape is the IO effects (ie, what gets sent to the
+Remember that for "IO", the shape is the IO effects (In this case, what exactly
-terminal) and the "result" is the haskell value computed from the execution of
+gets sent to the terminal) and the "result" is the haskell value computed from
-that IO effect.
-In our case, the *action* of the result (what values are
+the execution of that IO effect.
+In our case, the *action* of the result (what
-printed) depends on the *result* of of the intermediate actions (the
+values are printed) depends on the *result* of of the intermediate actions (the
 `getLine`).
 You can no longer know in advance what action the program will have
 without actually running it and getting the results.

-The same thing happens when you start sequencing conduits: you now cannot know
+The same thing happens when you start sequencing parser-combinator parsers: you
-how much or when they yield or pull until you actually run them.
-And for
-parsers, you can't know what counts as a valid parse or how much a parser will
+can't know what counts as a valid parse or how much a parser will consume until
-consume until you actually start parsing and getting your intermediate parse
+you actually start parsing and getting your intermediate parse results.
-results.

 `Monad` is also what makes `guard` and co. useful.
 Consider the purely
 Applicative: